People's Committee (postwar Korea): Committees in the North

 People's Committees North of the 38th parallel were proportionally more numerous and more powerful than their counterparts in the south.
 The demographics of the North featured many more small holding farmers and landlords whose patrimonies where much smaller than their southern equivalents.
 This meant that the residents of the North were more receptive than those in the south to societal and land reorganization.
-Indeed, most PCs in the North were able to begin and complete land redistribution before the Soviet occupiers ever arrived.
+Indeed, most PCs in the North were able to begin and complete land redistribution before the Soviets ever arrived.
 This contrasts sharply with the South where land redistribution would remain an important issue for at least the rest of the 1940s.
 A "land-to-the-tiller" program was officially promulgated on 5 March 1946, formalizing many of the ad hoc confiscations.

 In June 1946, a Labor Law was instituted calling for an eight hour work day, standardized wage scale, paid annual vacation, collective bargaining rights, and elimination of child labor in hazardous industries.
 The July 1946 Law of Equal Rights for Men and Women provided equal rights to political participation, economic opportunities, educational opportunities, freedom of choice in marriage, freedom of choice in divorce, and outlawed polygamy and the sale of women as wives or concubines.
 Major industries, banks, and transportation (many of which had been owned by Japanese occupiers) were nationalized.

 The northern committees had a fundamentally different relationship from the southern with both their occupation authorities and their Korean state.
 The Soviet Occupation forces recognized the PCs and initially tried to work with them.
 Cho Mansik, a conservative Christian nationalist, was the leader of the South P'yŏngan Committee.
 This was the most important People's Committee in the North of Korea and in the days after liberation he was the most popular and powerful political figure in the North.
 The Soviets attempted to work with Cho, but in December 1945, at the Moscow Conference, the Soviet Union agreed to a US proposal for a trusteeship over Korea for up to five years.
 There was widespread opposition across the political spectrum of Korean society towards the partition, and nearly all leftist and conservative nationalists including Cho as well as Kim Gu openly denounced the partition.
 However, pro-US conservatives under Rhee Syngman and pro-Soviet communists under Kim Il Sung, caved into pressure from the United States and the Soviet Union respectively.
 Afterwards, in North Korea, Cho was put under house arrest by Soviet authorities and opponents of the partition were removed from positions of power and replaced with pro-Soviet Koreans.